-All new PhD Students in the Physics Department wanting to teach should complete this form by the 30th August 2021.
+All new PhD Students in the Physics Department MUST complete this form by the 29th August 2022.
 It is essential that you have also completed the GTA Application Form.

-As part of your PhD Course in the Physics Department at Warwick you have the opportunity to assist with the teaching of our undergraduate students in the role of Graduate Teaching Assistant (GTA).
+As part of your PhD Course in the Physics Department at Warwick it is expected that you will also assist with the teaching of our undergraduate students in the role of Graduate Teaching Assistant (GTA).
 All of GTAs are fully trained and supported and enjoy the experience of passing on their knowledge.
 As will have been explained at your interview, teaching and demonstrating forms a key part of your transferrable skills.
 You will benefit by developing skills that you will need in your future career, whether in academia or the commercial world; moreover, you will get paid for the hours spent preparing and delivering teaching.
-There may not be sufficient teaching roles for all interested PhD students, so everyone who applies may not immediately get allocated work in their first year.
-In these cases we will select students based on the information they provide in this selection form.
+This form will be used in order to help us match you to the most suitable role.
+We will allocate roles according to the information provided in this selection form.

-We need you our Graduate Teaching Assistants to commit to be available each week, and in 2021/22 the teaching day could extend from 8 am to 8 pm.
+We need you our Graduate Teaching Assistants to commit to be available each week during term time

 Skills and Experience

 Please Note that prior experience is not essential and full training will be given.
 During their probationary period all Graduate Teaching Assistants are required to undertake and pass the 'Preparing to Teach in Higher Education' Course.

 The University of Warwick will process your personal data submitted on this form for the purpose of appointing Graduate Teaching Assistants and allocating roles.